-'Pink Panther' is available from Gardening Express (link includes a harmless tracking cookie).
+'Pink Panther' is available from Gardening Express.
 Photo courtesy of Gardening Express.

 The flower colour is advertised as magenta, and I'm interested to see actual shade when I start growing this cultivar, to see whether it is brighter than the rather dull 'Camberwell Beauty'.
 It should be quite showy and promises a longer flowering period.

 I believe 'Octopus' and its siblings were code-named Buzz2 when being developed by Thompson and Morgan's own breeding programme (now defunct), and possibly others with different coloured flowers will appear in subsequent years.